Why did you develop a new query language?

 tx = Grakn.session(Grakn.DEFAULT_URI, "my-knowledge-base").open(GraknTxType.WRITE); tx.clear();

-If you are using the Graql shell and have not committed what you have in the knowledge base, you can just quit the shell and restart it, and all is clean.
+If you are using the Graql shell and have not committed what you have in the knowledge graph, you can just quit the shell and restart it, and all is clean.

-If you’ve committed, then you must stop Grakn and specifically clean the knowledge base:
+If you’ve committed, then you must stop Grakn and specifically clean the knowledge graph:

 ./grakn server stop ./grakn server clean